 Adapting at Speed

 Software Defined Wide Area Networking – SD-WAN, is the agile alternative to traditional MPLS.
-SD-WAN epitomises an Adaptive Technology Model by offering greater operational efficiencies.
+SD-WAN connectivity is key to an Adaptive Technology Model as it delivers greater operational efficiencies.

 To take some plumbing analogies, SD-WAN is the extra pipework organisations connect to their internet line to improve the flow.
 As bandwidth requirements rise and fall, they can close and open the faucets allowing them to: